 Spreadsheet Models for Managers

-Included in this course are some Excel macros that make life a little easier when you work on your homework or project for this course.
+Included in this course are some Excel macros that make life a little easier when you work on your homework or course project.

-They're contained in two files.
-To obtain the files, click their names: smmfunctions.xla and smmcommands.xla.
-Your browser will then ask you where you want to put each one.
-Put them on your desktop for the time being.
-Once they're on your desktop, follow the installation instructions to make them part of Excel.
+The special tools for this course are contained in a file called an add-in.
+To get your copy click its name: smm.xlam (Excel 2007+).
+Your Web browser then asks you where you want to put it.
+Put it on your desktop for the time being.
+Once it’s on your desktop, follow the installation instructions to make it part of Excel.

 Commands